 With less supervision and control over how dataflow and security measures are handled by each individual away from the office, it becomes harder to identify possible threats and take necessary precautions.

-Furthermore, with the rise of hacktivism back, there are more and more instances of cybercrime going beyond only financial gain, with incentives to cause social or political turmoil, and harming a company’s reputation and image.
+Furthermore, with the rise of hacktivism, there are more and more instances of cybercrime going beyond only financial gain, with incentives to cause social or political turmoil, and harming a company’s reputation and image.
 Thus, an organization working in a remote or hybrid mode needs to be prepared and secured on all fronts.

 What can be done: